Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 Selective dodge and burn techniques are particularly effective here.
 Brighten gemstone facets or metal edges to add brilliance and subtly darken areas around the product to make it pop.
 For watches, pay close attention to the dial and hands — these should be razor-sharp and perfectly lit, even under reflective glass.
 While enhancing the product, keep the model’s features soft and subdued to avoid overpowering the product.

-Soft Retouching on Skin and Hands: Hands and wrists are common focus areas in on-model jewelry and watch photography.
+Hands and wrists are common focus areas in on-model jewelry and watch photography.
 However, they often come with their own set of challenges, such as uneven skin textures, redness, or unkempt nails.
 The goal is to refine these areas without erasing their natural character.

 Use frequency separation techniques to smooth skin textures while retaining natural pores and fine lines.
 Remove temporary imperfections like scars, dry patches, or veins that may distract from the product.
 Pay special attention to nails, ensuring they are clean and polished.
-Brighten the nail beds slightly to give them a healthy appearance but avoid whitening them unnaturally.
+Brighten the nail beds slightly to give them a healthy appearance, but avoid whitening them unnaturally.

+Distractions in on-model shots can pull attention away from the product.
+These could be anything from flyaway hairs to overly shiny skin or distracting clothing elements.
+Removing distractions ensures that the focus stays where it belongs, on the jewelry or watch.
 Flyaway hairs can often obscure the product or draw attention to areas of the image that aren’t relevant.
 Use the Clone Stamp or Healing Brush tool in Photoshop to tidy up these elements without over-editing.
 If clothing textures or wrinkles are too prominent, soften them slightly to make them less noticeable while maintaining a natural look.
 For lifestyle shots with props or backgrounds, keep these elements subtle and complementary, using blurring or tonal adjustments to push them into the background.

 Creating Consistency Across Product Shots: Consistency is critical in on-model photography, particularly when these images are displayed alongside standalone product shots.
 Visual alignment ensures that the customer journey feels seamless and professional, whether they’re browsing a product catalog or an e-commerce site.